 Good Hotel Guide Review

-drawing room, dining room, free Wi-Fi in reception and some bedrooms, 50-acre grounds (¾-acre garden, croquet, bicycle hire), unsuitable for disabled.
+drawing room, dining room, free Wi-Fi in reception and some bedrooms, 50-acre grounds (¾-acre garden, croquet, bicycle hire), converted stables (meetings, weddings, events), unsuitable for disabled.

 welcomed by arrangement only.

 per room B&B single €105, double €160.